philipempl/attack-defend-syncup/README.md

 ## Overview

 **Attack-Defend-SyncUp** is a comprehensive project aimed at bridging the gap between known cybersecurity vulnerabilities (CVEs) and automated defense mechanisms (playbooks).
-This repository provides tools and data for analyzing over 250,000 CVEs and 1,200 defense playbooks, offering valuable insights into the interplay between cyber threats and defensive strategies.
+This repository provides tools and data for analyzing over 250,000 CVEs and 1,221 defense playbooks, offering valuable insights into the interplay between cyber threats and defensive strategies.

 ## Features

 - **Extensive CVE Dataset**: Over 250,000 CVEs with detailed descriptions, scores, and associated attack techniques.
-- **Defense Playbooks**: Collection of 1,200 playbooks in standardized formats for various mitigation techniques.
+- **Defense Playbooks**: Collection of 1,221 playbooks (777 defensive use cases) in standardized formats for various mitigation techniques.
 - **Mapping and Analysis Tools**: Jupyter Notebook for mapping CVEs to defense playbooks and analyzing their effectiveness.
 - **Visualization and Reporting**: Generate visual reports to better understand threat landscapes and defense mechanisms.